 The CBR test is a simple strength test described in BS1377: Soils for Civil Engineering Purposes: Part 9.
 It basically replicates the stresses soils will encounter from wheel loads.
 This site investigation test will tell you how thick the materials need to be for the purposes of building pavements and roads.
 A plunger will be forced into the ground, this measures the pressure required to penetrate the soil.
-The results of our CBR testing are then translated into a report which can be issued on site, instantly, so there are no expensive and disruptive shutdowns.
+The results of our CBR testing are then translated into a report which can be issued on-site, instantly, so there are no expensive and disruptive shutdowns.

-These tests are used to find out the weight bearing capabilities of a surface or material.
+These tests are used to find out the weight-bearing capabilities of a surface or material.
 This is usually done before plant arrives on site, so that you can be sure that the surface is safe for crane and pile mats.
-Perry Testing Ltd adhere to BS 1377: Soils for civil engineering purposes when carrying out these tests, so you can be sure that you are meeting all the regulatory requirements for your project.
+Perry Testing Ltd adheres to BS 1377: Soils for civil engineering purposes when carrying out these tests, so you can be sure that you are meeting all the regulatory requirements for your project.
 We can provide reports instantly, so you can get on with the job quickly and with minimal disruption.

 Dynamic Cone Penetrometer Testing (DCP)

 This test is designed to check pavement and road stiffness and condition, using a Dynamic Core Penetrometer to determine the CBR value.
-It checks the thickness and location of underlying soil and is another test that can be carried in-situ with an instant report and no downtime needed.
+It checks the thickness and location of the underlying soil and is another test that can be carried in-situ with an instant report and no downtime needed.